WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 Explanation

-WSP-PRNG-32 is designed to pass statistical tests with efficient resource usage, fast speed and a decent period.
+WSP-PRNG-32 is designed to pass statistical tests with efficient resource usage, fast speed and a decent period relative to non-cryptographic, one-at-a-time PRNGs in high-performance applications.

 It's portable for both 32-bit and 64-bit systems.

-It meets strict compliance, portability and code security requirements, although it's a PRNG that isn't suitable for cryptographic purposes.
+It meets strict compliance, portability and code security requirements.

 It doesn't use modulus, multiplication or division arithmetic operations.